Analyzing Inuvo (INUV) & Its Peers

 |2.38

-As a group, “Advertising” companies have a potential upside of 87.20%.
-Given Inuvo’s rivals higher probable upside, analysts clearly believe Inuvo has less favorable growth aspects than its rivals.
+As a group, “Advertising” companies have a potential upside of 79.30%.
+Given Inuvo’s competitors higher probable upside, analysts clearly believe Inuvo has less favorable growth aspects than its competitors.

+This table compares Inuvo and its competitors’ net margins, return on equity and return on assets.

-This table compares Inuvo and its rivals revenue, earnings per share and valuation.
+This table compares Inuvo and its competitors revenue, earnings per share and valuation.

 |Gross Revenue